Foundations step in with mobile care isolation units to address universal IC shortage

 The mobile isolation care units are intended to expand hospital care, as the increasing number of local coronavirus cases affects capacity constraints.
 The additional capacity consists of 20-bed inflatable moduled tents, built to support the screening and hospitalization of patients and to provide first aid and quality healthcare to people suspected or confirmed to be infected with COVID-19.
 Depending on the need, the isolation care units can also be used for hospitalization of non-COVID-19 cases to alleviate the pressure of the influx of patients into hospitals.

 Foundations join forces

-For the first time, Philips Foundation, AFAS Foundation and Naober Foundation formed a coalition in the fight against COVID-19.
-Philips Foundation leads the operation in terms of coordination and delivery of essential medical equipment where possible.
-Both AFAS Foundation and Noaber Foundation committed to supporting the operation financially.
+For the first time, the Philips Foundation, AFAS Foundation and Naober Foundation formed a coalition in the fight against COVID-19.
+The Philips Foundation leads the operation in terms of coordination and delivery of essential medical equipment where possible.
+Both the AFAS Foundation and Noaber Foundation committed to supporting the operation financially.

 “We see ourselves as a partner who contributes and participates through impactful investments that improve people’s health, including the prevention of people falling ill,” said Matthijs Blokhuis, Director of Noaber Foundation.
 “This initiative provides not only first aid to people infected by the coronavirus, but also prevents other emergency room patients not related to COVID-19 to be exposed.”

 “Especially now, it’s important that companies and foundations pull together and make an impact,” adds Gerben Eversdijk, director of the AFAS Foundation.
 “This is such an example, which we hope will be an example for other companies and foundations.
 These units, one of which can also be installed in the Netherlands if necessary, are vital to stop this outbreak.
 The focus of the AFAS Foundation is now on alleviating the need created by this virus.”